wenceorg/phys52015/site/content/coursework.md

 best to present these data.
 Compare them with the data we obtained for ping-pong messages, and the performance models we developed.

-### Writeup
+### Part 2 writeup

-Write up both the algorithm/implementation choices for `tree_allreduce` and your findings in a short report.
+Write up both the algorithm/implementation choices for `tree_allreduce` and your findings in a short report (max four pages).
 In addition to describing the implementation choices, your report should present the results of your experiments, along with an analysis of the data.
 Remember to justify and explain your parameter choices for the experiments you carried out.

 Some questions you could consider include: